 - Submit your app for publishing to the Apple App Store.
 Follow the Apple App Store review guidelines.

-19. Monitor the relevant KPIs (Key Performance Indicators) to assess the success of your project and employee management software
+19. Monitor the relevant KPIs (Key Performance Indicators) to assess the success of your employee management software project

 Keep track of the important product development KPIs to manage your software development project.
 These are as follows: